The APRICOTS Lab

 Billie Jo Goddard (Pacific University Clinical Psychology PhD Program)

-Kylie Hill (Research Assistant, Center for Biobehavioral Health, Nationwide Children’s Hospital)
+Kylie Hill (Research Assistant, Center for Biobehavioral Health, Nationwide Children’s Hospital, University of Florida Clinical Psychology PhD Program)

 Helen Kidane (UNR Behavioral Analysis Master’s Program)